BiermanM/ScoringEngine/README.md

 # ScoringEngine
-A scoring engine for an Ubuntu Linux C y b e r P a t r i o t practice image
+A scoring engine for an Ubuntu Linux AFACP practice image